 If you take a "Principles of Accounting" course, you'll learn that closing means a set of bookkeeping procedures somebody goes through to zero out revenue and expense accounts so that, starting in the new year, revenues and expenses can be easily calculated.
 In QuickBooks, closing means something different.
-In QuickBooks, to close the accounting records, you supply a closing date (refer to Figure 1-9).
+In QuickBooks, to close the accounting records, click the Set Closing Date button on the User List dialog box (refer to Figure 1-8) and then provide the closing date and, optionally, a closing password.
 After you supply this closing date, QuickBooks either prohibits users or limits users from changing transactions dated before the closing date.